Sunday, January 18, 2026

 Protecting blue carbon

-Humpback whales, which like sperm whales are able to store carbon, are starting to increase in numbers thanks to conservation efforts.
+The oceans and coasts are at risk, but the situation is not without hope.
+Humpback whales, like sperm whales, can store carbon, and are starting to increase in numbers thanks to conservation efforts.
 They are not without their ongoing threats (like the climate crisis itself), but it’s thought that, after they were nearly made extinct by whaling, the population of the western South Atlantic humpback whale has grown to almost pre-whaling levels of 25,000.

 Many people around the world are also focusing their attention on mangrove restoration, which not only benefits blue carbon but also provides protection against storms and floods.